How often do we meet?

 Yes!
 As a therapist, my role is to incorporate your worldview into the therapy process.
 I will not judge you or your beliefs.
 Although I am not trained in any type of pastoral counseling, we will do our best to incorporate your belief system into our work together.

 Yes!
-My mission is to help couples heal and strengthen their relationship, whether they identify as LGBTQIA or not.
+As an LGBTQ-affirming therapist and ally, my mission is to help couples heal and strengthen their relationship, whether they identify as LGBTQ or not.
 This is a safe place.

 Are you sex-positive, BDSM & kink friendly?